viriyadhika/nem12/README.md

 - DB integration
 - File / storage utils.

+  SQL Generator is further subdivided into
+- Generate SQL
+- Parser
+- Mock

+  The code flow is as follows.
+- Trigger Flask server
+- File storage utils is invoked to store user input
+- SQL Generator is triggered
+- Inside SQL Generator, Parser submodule parse into a dataclass
+- Generate SQL submodule then will transform the dataclass into SQL query
+- The SQL will be written into a file in batches to limit memory peak usage
+- Upon request the result file can be sent back through Flask webserver back to Frontend

   Each of them are independent component that can be swapped without affecting other components.
+For example,
-For example, changing storage utils to S3 will require change in File / storage utils and probably a part of Flask Webserver without affecting any other places.
-Changing DB from postgres to MySQL will only affect the DB integration and maybe a minor part of SQL generator so that it's compatible with MySQL but it will not affect the CSV parsing part.
+- Changing storage utils to S3 will require change in File / storage utils and probably a part of Flask Webserver without affecting any other places.
+- Changing DB from postgres to MySQL will only affect the DB integration and maybe a minor part of SQL generator so that it's compatible with MySQL but it will not affect the CSV parsing part.
+- If the format of NEM12 change, only parser module need to be changed.
+If there is another file format that needs to be transformed into consumption SQL, we can create multiple parser to create the same dataclass.
+Generate SQL submodule will not have to change.

 4. How does the design help to make the codebase readable and maintainable for other engineers?